ggmichael/craterstats/README.md

 A plot image file is created in the current folder with the same name `Pickering.png`.
 The output path or name can be changed with the `-o` option.
 Different file types can be produced by giving the appropriate extension or with the `-f` option.
 Supported types are: png, tif, pdf, svg, csv, stat (multiple types can be specified, e.g. `-f png csv`)

-One additional text file is created with the name `Pickering.cs` which contains the command line parameters used to create the plot.
+An additional text file is created with the name `Pickering.cs` which contains the command line parameters used to create the plot.
 Often it is convenient to edit this file to modify the plot, which can then be regenerated with the shorter command:

     craterstats -i Pickering.cs